 The small church itself is built from irregular stones and brick, with thick layers of mortar.

 Interior of the church is adorned with frescoes – some of the best examples of Comnenian Age Byzantian Art.
 These frescoes show the Passion of Christ and various saints.

 Most impressive fresco is the Lamentation of Christ.

-The diverse landscape of Macedonia contains varied landmarks.
-Most interesting ones are the Byzantine churches and monasteries with very valuable monuments of art as well as the diverse archaeological heritage.
+The diverse landscape of North Macedonia contains varied landmarks.
+The most interesting ones are the Byzantine churches and monasteries with very valuable monuments of art as well as the diverse archaeological heritage.